mlefree/mle-best-practices/README.md

 │   ├── check-memory-bank.js    # Script to check memory bank compliance
 │   ├── check-project-type.js   # Script to detect project types
 │   ├── clean-release-scripts.js # Script to clean release scripts
-│   ├── common.js               # Common utility functions
+│   ├── check-all.js            # Script to run all checks and generate a consolidated report │   ├── common.js               # Common utility functions
-│   └── bp/                     # BP scripts to copy to other projects ├── .env.example        # Template for environment configuration
+│   └── bp/                     # BP scripts to copy to other projects │       ├── squash-commits.js   # Script to merge all commits from a branch into one │       ├── check-before-release.js # Script to verify project status before release
+│       ├── update-changelog-date.js # Script to update changelog dates from git tags
+│       └── switch-dependencies.js # Script to switch between local and remote dependencies
+├── .env.example        # Template for environment configuration
 ├── .gitignore          # Git ignore file
 ├── CHANGELOG.md        # Project changelog
 ├── LICENSE             # Project license
 ├── README.md           # Project documentation
-├── bpstatus.json       # Best practices status file for this project └── package.json        # npm package configuration
+├── bpstatus.json       # Best practices status file for this project ├── STATUS_ALL.gitignored.md # Consolidated report of all projects status
+└── package.json        # npm package configuration
 ```